Dappetizer/marble-digital-items/README.md

 # Marble Standard
-A lightweight NFT standard for EOSIO software.
+A customizable NFT standard for EOSIO software.

 ### Features